10.2. How Point-in-Time Recovery Works

 Figure 10.3.
 Basic concept of PITR.

-The process of PITR operates as follows:
+The PITR process operates as follows:

 # Place archive logs under /mnt/server/archivedir directory.